 The annual picnic event started when our children were very small and we wanted to have a party, but they couldn't stay up late and we couldn't afford it - so we invited all our friends to a picnic instead.
-It sort of became a habit and in 2019 we celebrated the 38th picnic
+It sort of became a habit for 38 picnics until Covid disrupted our lives.

 THE GRAND ANNUAL PICNIC

-CLEARLY WE CANNOT CONVENE A PICNIC WITH THE TRAVEL AND SOCIAL DISTANCING RULES OF THE CORONAVIRUS LOCKDOWN - SO WE SHALL HAVE TO WAIT UNTIL 2021.
+COULD NOT CONVENE A 2020 OR 2021 PICNIC WITH THE TRAVEL AND SOCIAL DISTANCING RULES OF THE

 However - this

-is what happened at the last gathering, on Sunday 23rd
+is what happened at the 38th and last annual gathering